Jcorrieri/multiagent-gridworld/README.md

 # Multi-Robot Exploration with RLlib

 This is a Deep Reinforcement Learning (DRL) framework for coordinating a team of robots to explore an unknown grid-world environment while maintaining a connected communication network.
 The proposed system adapts a multi-agent actor-critic algorithm (Multi-Agent PPO) using Ray RLlib’s legacy API and PettingZoo (Gymnasium) for environment modeling.
 Inspired by a MATLAB-based area coverage example, this project extends the task to include communication constraints by modifying the reward function.
-Empirical results demonstrate that the learned policy achieves moderate to high success rates in preserving network connectivity during exploration, and shows potential for generalization to larger teams.

 ## Installation (Python v3.10)